spring-projects/spring-integration-samples/intermediate/async-gateway/README.md

 	INFO : org.springframework.integration.samples.async.gateway.AsyncGatewayTest - Multiplication of 39 by 2 is can not be accomplished in 20 seconds
 	INFO : org.springframework.integration.samples.async.gateway.AsyncGatewayTest - Multiplication of 36 by 2 is can not be accomplished in 20 seconds
 	INFO : org.springframework.integration.samples.async.gateway.AsyncGatewayTest - Multiplication of 37 by 2 is can not be accomplished in 20 seconds

+Spring Integration 4.0 provided the capability to more easily configure Messaging Gateways with Java configuration.

+Spring Integration 4.1 added support for **ListenableFuture** and **Promise** (from project reactor) return types.

+The **ListenableFutureTest** and **PromiseTest** test classes replicate the above test case, using those return types, and showing the use of **@MessagingGateway** java configuration.